 By making each piece by hand, my ceramic tile has the ability to transform built environments from the rigid perfection of machined materials to a restorative, grounding experience — much like a walk in the woods or time spent by a lake.

 My artistic practice lives between the ubiquitous tradition of using clay and heat to produce functional building materials and ceramic objects for a variety of uses, and my ongoing questioning of our modern lives.
 Even outside of my studio, I often question the source and process inherent in my surroundings.
 How was this made?
 Where did this come from?
 These are simple yet important questions that can help bring meaning, connection, justice and, in turn, healing.
 Creative work can and does transform the world; artists are imagining and creating ourselves, our communities and our world.

 Currently, I’m exploring a plan to use site specific materials to create sustainable, accessible ceramic products with an emphasis on environmental and social sustainability.
 The potential exists to create a place where sustainability, economic opportunity and creativity work together to build understanding and support.

 I grew up between the Adirondack Mountains of upstate New York and the Wyoming prairie.
 Since earning a BFA in ceramics from Alfred University, I was an arts administrator and an arts educator before moving to northern Minnesota in 2011.
+I continue to create work in my studio and share my work as a teaching artist.
 I have been drawn to the arts since childhood and have maintained my own creative practices with clay for over 20 years.
-The launching of Wickwire Clay Works in 2013, with a focus on custom ceramic tile, allows for balancing the demands of living (i.e. earning money and covering studio overhead) and a creative lifestyle with making at the fulcrum.
+I have been focusing on creating custom ceramic tiles since 2013 which allows for balancing the demands of living, such as earning income and covering studio overhead.